react-native-community/cli/docs/autolinking.md

 ## How can I use autolinking in a monorepo?

 There is nothing extra you need to do - monorepos are supported by default.

-Please note that in certain scenarios, such as when using Yarn workspaces, your packages might be hoisted to the root of the repository.
-If that is the case, please make sure that the following paths are pointing to the correct location and update them accordingly:

-- path to `native_modules.rb` in your `ios/Podfile` (the right path should be resolved automatically in react-native >0.73)
-- path to `native_modules.gradle` in your `android/settings.gradle`
-- path to `native_modules.gradle` in your `android/app/build.gradle`

 Dependencies are only linked if they are listed in the package.json of the mobile workspace, where "react-native" dependency is defined.
 For example, with this file structure: